DeepSourceCorp/good-first-issue/README.md

 3. Build the front-end app and start the development server.

+**Note:** Make sure you have Bun installed on your computer.
+If you haven't installed it yet, you can follow the installation instructions at [https://bun.sh](https://bun.sh).

 ```bash
 $ bun install # install the dependencies
 $ bun dev # start the development server